-Prior to law school, Mr. West worked for three years as a paralegal with Wal-Mart Stores, Inc. in Bentonville, Arkansas, conducting fact investigations and making recommendations on how to resolve problems and complaints presented by both Wal-Mart’s business clients as well as State Attorneys General and the Better Business Bureau.
+Mr. West primarily practices in employment law.
+He has tried numerous cases in court, and he has managed dozens of class and collective action cases from beginning to end.
+Prior to law school, Mr. West worked for three years as a paralegal with Walmart, Inc., in Bentonville, Arkansas.
+While working for Wal-Mart, the State Attorney General and the Better Business Bureau, he conducted fact investigations and made recommendations on how to resolve problems and complaints presented by their business clients.
 Mr. West also conducted client interviews to identify business objectives and formulated plans to accomplish their business objectives.
-Mr. West also helped draft warranty policies for the Tire and Lube division, and he regularly reviewed Wal-Mart’s marketing campaigns for legal issues and edited them for compliance with federal advertising regulations.
+He helped draft warranty policies for the Tire and Lube division, and he regularly reviewed Wal-Mart’s marketing campaigns for legal issues and edited them for compliance with federal advertising regulations.

-Mr. West enjoys spending time with his wife Rebecca and his two children, Eli and Hannah.
-He also enjoys hunting, fishing, shooting sports, golf, playing bluegrass music, and cheering on the Arkansas Razorbacks.
+Mr. West enjoys spending time with his wife Rebecca and his children, Eli, Hannah and Emmarie.
+He also enjoys woodworking, playing guitar and banjo, hunting, fishing, shooting sports, golf and cheering on the Arkansas Razorbacks.